 I would have loved a wigwam in the backyard and was surprised Dad didn’t build one there – no travel involved.
 Mukinbudin was another matter.
 I knew he just making that name up.
 It was a surprise to learn later it was real place.

-Traveller Robin Belford spent a night in Muka recently and sent us a photo of the revamped scoreboard all ready for the new season and a premiership defence.
-The Rams won the Central Wheatbelt Football League grand final against Bencubbin at Nungarin last year.
+Traveller Robin Belford spent a night in Muka in 2019 and sent us a photo of the revamped scoreboard all ready for the new season and a premiership defence.
+The Rams won the Central Wheatbelt Football League grand final against Bencubbin at Nungarin in 2018.

 Mukinbudin joined the Dampier Football League in 1926.
 They were a bit too strong and eventually split into two teams who eventually became North and South Mukinbudin.
 They merged and joined the CWFL as Mukinbudin in 1969.